MichaelPonti/resume/resume.md

 # Michael Ponti

-michael.ponti@live.ca
+email: michael.ponti@live.ca

-1.604.738.6453
+cel: 1.604.738.6453

-## Summary

 ## Experience

-### Senior Advanced Software Engineer - Honeywell (2018 - Present)
+### Senior Advanced Software Engineer Honeywell (North Vancouver BC 2018 - Present)

-#### Product Development
+Large multi-national corporation engaged in a wide variety of business.
+The North Vancouver facility is focused in custom engineered and manufacture of high technology sheet industry machinery.
+The facility also has a sizable software development team focused on cloud software for the sheet and process industries.

-Security: Security Architect for Versatilis, Connected QCS and the Application Validation Tool.
+Security: Cloud Security Architect for Versatilis, Connected QCS and the Application Validation Tool.
 This involves ensuring the above products are designed and deployed according to the Honeywell security process and working with customers to ensure that their security concerns are met.

 Versatilis: Lead architect for software that manages the life cycle of process plant hardware.
 All back-end work developed using ASP.NET Core with Mongo storage.
 All front-end work developed using React.
 All software deployed on Azure using managed services.